Hydrogen can be produced in different ways. Efficient large scale hydrogen production is a fast developing area.

 This will be done in a special injection and mixing unit which can be carefully controlled and monitored to ensure that the hydrogen and natural gas blend remains consistent as gas flows vary.

 Hydrogen in the pipes

-A national programme of gas mains pipe replacement is currently underway, upgrading iron pipes to durable plastic pipes.
+A national programme of gas pipe replacement is currently underway, changing old iron mains gas pipes to new plastic pipes.